The magic kernel

 Nearest neighbor upsampling of chrominance channels

-Same child and bear with 'fancy' upsampling of chrominance
+Same image with 'fancy' upsampling of chrominance

 “Fancy” upsampling of chrominance channels